pmjones/AutoRoute/README.md

 );
 ```

-Then, pull a new _Router_ out of the container ...
+Then, pull the _Router_ out of the container ...

 ```php
 $router = $autoRoute->getRouter();